 There's nothing more valuable to a client than seeing his or her company's name appear in an article, news report, or blog post.
 This third-party credibility and the ability to gain the attention of decision-makers is key to building a brand.

-According to the Marketing Agency Growth Report 2018, new agency businesses often face challenges while deciding which tools to invest in for the next year.
-72% of new business owners invest in both online and offline lead-generation marketing strategies, 45% of them invest in diversifying their agency service offerings, and 34% invest in implementing new business practices.
+According to the 2018 Marketing Agency Growth Report, new agency businesses often face challenges while deciding which tools to invest in for the next year.
+72% of new business owners invest in both online and offline lead-generation marketing strategies, 45% of them invest in diversifying their agency service offerings (learn more about apps for agency services), and 34% invest in implementing new business practices.

 While focussing to invest in marketing and sales strategies in an effort to increase lead gens and customers, it is also essential to invest in tools for public relations so you can increase your agency's visibility and image across the market.